MCFpy/mcf/docs/source/python_api.rst

 Attributes
 ^^^^^^^^^^

-.. autosummary:: OptimalPolicy.int_dict
-.. autosummary:: OptimalPolicy.dc_dict

 ..
-   HACK -- the point here is that we don't want this to appear in the output, but the autosummary below will still generate the separate page that can be cross-referenced.
+   HACK -- Also list the attributes in the "commented out" paragraph below.
+The point here is that we don't want this to appear in the output, but the autosummary below will still even when commented out, generate the separate page that can be cross-referenced.

    .. autosummary::
       :toctree:
-      OptimalPolicy.int_dict
-      OptimalPolicy.dc_dict
+      ~OptimalPolicy.int_dict
+      ~OptimalPolicy.dc_dict

+.. autosummary:: ~OptimalPolicy.int_dict
+.. autosummary:: ~OptimalPolicy.dc_dict

 Methods
 ^^^^^^^^^^